 Instead, what we are saying is that because police are human beings, they cannot be trusted to hold themselves accountable for their own tragic mistakes and reckless actions.
 That is not how human nature works.
 Police department leadership, faced with the death of an innocent civilian at the hands of an officer under its command, and with the public outrage that usually accompanies that kind of tragedy, cannot remain objective in an investigation.

-Too many forces push a department in the direction of favoritism and cover-up; an inherent, pro-law enforcement bias, a policemen’s view of the world borne of years on the job, an oversensitivity to internal department politics, an always-tense relationship with powerful police unions, and a natural defensiveness in the face of community anger, to name just a few.
+Too many forces push a department in the direction of favoritism and cover-up; an inherent, pro-law enforcement bias, a policeman’s view of the world borne of years on the job, an oversensitivity to internal department politics, an always-tense relationship with powerful police unions, and a natural defensiveness in the face of community anger, to name just a few.

 Would you trust that sort of investigation?
 Neither would we.